 - a.
 Only approved OCSB volunteer service sites will be accepted.
-Qualifying sites must be a nonprofit (501-C) entity; For-profit business or sites do not qualify for volunteer service hours, even if the student does not receive pay for services. - b.
+HB 461 modifies the eligibility requirements for Bright Futures to include an option for students to use paid work hours to qualify for a scholarship.
+The paid work hours must meet the requirements for volunteer hours, including documentation in writing of paid work hours and a student evaluation and reflection upon his or her volunteer service or paid work experience through papers or other presentations.
+The bill also makes it optional for a student to identify a social or civic issue or a professional area and develop a plan for personal involvement or learning about the area. - b.
 The volunteer service application should be approved by the agency site supervisor PRIOR to a student volunteering. - c.
-All hours must be completed by May 1,of the student's year of graduation. - d.
+All hours must be completed by May 1, of the student's year of graduation. - d.
 If a student wishes to complete volunteer service at their own high school a maximum of 30 hours will be accepted.
 Note: Hours must be earned beyond the school day and the club/organization must be listed on the volunteer service application. - e.
 Volunteer service hours beyond the 100 may be self-reported on college applications or resumes. - f.
 School principals have the final authority to approve student volunteer service. - g.
 Volunteer hours authorized by parents will not be permitted.
 Students must have hours verified by a supervisor that is not an immediate family member.